mewwts/addict/README.md

 pip install addict
 ```
 ###Usage
-addict inherits from ```dict```, but is way more flexible in terms of accessing and setting it's values.
+addict inherits from ```dict```, but is way more flexible in terms of accessing and setting its values.
 Working with dictionaries have never been more awesome than this!
 Setting the items of a nested Dict is a *dream*:

 ```Python